gaybro8777/floridaveteransbenefits/_posts/2013-11-07-aid-and-attendance-to-pay-nursing-home.md

 permalink: /articles/aid-and-attendance-nursing-home/
 published: true
 title: Using Aid and Attendance to Pay for a Nursing Home
-list-title: Using aid & attendance for to pay for a nursing home.
+list-title: Using aid &amp; attendance for to pay for a nursing home.
 ---

 # Using Aid and Attendance to Pay for a Nursing Home